menu

 Also of interest is that Hyattsville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hyattsville telecommute to their jobs.
-Overall, about 25.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 25.86% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Hyattsville, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.